metin/HRWithMVC3/README.md

-A simple ASP.NET MVC3 app to
+A ASP.NET MVC3 app to

 - Manage Projects
 - Manage Resources